vnhien/simpleMinecraftClone/README.md

-# Simple Mine craft clone using threejs
+# Simple Minecraft clone using threejs

 This project was created using create-react-app and based on this tutorial https://www.youtube.com/watch?v=qpOZup_3P_A.